imbiola/challenge_portfolio_biola/README.md

 ## Subtask 1: Why did I choose to participate in the Dare IT Challenge?

-Mama mia.
-It is so challenging to me to do something new.
-I like that feeling when I'm suffering by lack of knowledge

-and I hope that it would be nice journey.
+It was a bit challenging to me to start something completely different from that things which I've done before and had strong experience with.
+But I glad to find this challenge and use it as a part of my new journey.
+Thank you a lot, for this opportunity.

 ## Task 2 :  Selectors